desecho/ighelper-abandoned/README.rst

 |Build Status| |Requirements Status| |Codecov|

 The web application on Django_ 2, Vue.js_ 2, Bootstrap_ 4.
 It allows you to manage your followers.
+It also allows you to see a total number of images, videos and likes.

 Installation instructions
 ----------------------------